 We can rearrange terms in the equation to get:

 This equation tells us a couple of things.
 First, the EMV of drilling is going to decline as the probability of a dry hole increases.
 This makes sense, since we lose money if we drill ourselves and the field is not a producer.
 Second, the relationship between EMV and the dry hole probability is linear, so the EMV falls at a constant rate as the dry hole probability increases.
 We can also use the equation to find the dry hole probability where the EMV is equal to zero.
 We do this by setting EMV(drill) equal to zero and manipulating the equation as follows:

 Normally, sensitivity analysis is utilized to visualize the change in net present value or EMV with the change in some parameter of interest.
 For the drilling option, this is shown in Figure 10.2, which plots the EMV versus the dry hole probability.
 Also shown in Figure 10.2 is the dry-hole probability where the EMV is equal to zero.

 As an exercise for yourself, perform the same sensitivity analysis on the option to farm-out.
+The parameter is still the same (the probability of a dry hole) but the outcome is different (the option to farm-out versus the option to drill).
 Your graph should look like the one in Figure 10.3.

 Threshold analysis (also called break-point analysis) seeks to identify the value of a parameter where the best decision changes.
 Instead of asking what the probability of a producer versus a dry hole might be (and what are the associated EMVs of the option to drill or farm-out), a threshold analysis would ask how likely would it need to be for the field to be a producer for the expected-value decision-maker to choose the option to drill.